 Candidates can only attain Medicaid eligibility if they are a member of one of these groups, and also meet the additional requirements to be eligible for Medicaid.
 Continue below to review both the non-financial OH Medicaid requirements and the Medicaid income requirements.

-Once a petitioner has confirmed that he or she belongs to a Medicaid eligibility group, the next step is to meet the non-financial requirements to ensure meeting eligibility for Medicaid benefits in Ohio.
+Once a petitioner has confirmed that he or she belongs to a Medicaid eligibility group, the next step is to meet the non-financial requirements to ensure eligibility for Medicaid benefits in Ohio.
 Again, the Medicaid qualifications are determined on a state level.
 However, the below Ohio Medicaid eligibility requirements tend to apply to applicants across the United States.
-What are the Medicaid application guidelines which are not related to income?

-You must be a U.S. citizen – Candidates are eligible for Medicaid if, and only if, they have documentation to support that they are a legal citizen of the United States.
+- You must be a U.S. citizen – Candidates are eligible for Medicaid if, and only if, they have documentation to support that they are a legal citizen of the United States.
 If the applicant does not have citizenship papers, he or she must meet the state’s citizenship requirements that confirm legal presence in the country.
 If you need assistance in determining if your status is indeed legal as it applies to obtaining Medicaid benefits in OH, you can contact a representative at your local Job and Family Services office.
 In addition, if you are not a U.S. citizen, you may be eligible to receive Alien Emergency Medical Assistance or Refugee Medical Assistance in the state of Ohio, instead of Medicaid.
 Learn more about requirements in our detailed guide.

 After determining that you have met all three of the above non-negotiable requirements for Medicaid, your final step in confirming that you qualify for Medicaid is to review the Medicaid income requirements in Ohio.